Visit Us At

 Samples for a Fecal Culture

-1g/1 ml stool or rectal swab collected in a stool culture transport vial Culture collection swab placed in a vial.
-To increase the chances of isolating a bacterial pathogen, collect two or three stool samples on different days. preservative should be present in the container.
+1g/1 ml stool or rectal swab collected in a stool culture transport vial.
+Culture collection swab placed in a vial.
+To increase the chances of isolating a bacterial pathogen, collect two or three stool samples on different days.
+Preservatives should be present in the container.

 Transport the specimen to the laboratory immediately.
 If you delay transport by more than 2 hours, use transport media such as Cary-Blair.
 Store the specimen at room temperature.